MJAustinDev/PaPiPuPePo/README.md

 ## Gameplay

-You play as the blue square and you have to reach the cyan square without being caught by any of the red squares.
+You play as the blue square and have to collect coins (cyan squares) without being caught by any of the bad guys (red squares).
-Each time you reach the cyan square you gain a point and a new red square spawns in.
+For every coin you collect you score a point but a new bad guy spawns in making the game slightly harder!

 ### Controls